IDMEFv2/.github/profile/README.md

    >

    The format is agnostic so it can be used in stand-alone or combined cyber (SIEM), physical (PSIM) and availability (NMS) monitoring architectures.
-IDMEFv2 can also be used to describe cyber and physical potential threats (CTI/PTI).
+IDMEFv2 can also be used to describe natural and man-made hazards threats and incidents.

    This GitHub organisation hosts IDMEFv2 official IETF Internet Drafts and technical tools and librairies for testing/implementing.